Updates Related To COVID-19

 Mailing Address: 2520 Holland Road, Virginia Beach, VA 23453

-CURRENT OPERATIONS UNDER PHASE I
+CURRENT OPERATIONS UNDER PHASE 3

-WEEKEND WORSHIP & ONLINE CAMPUS
+WEEKEND WORSHIP: IN-PERSON & ONLINE CAMPUS

 FAMILY MINISTRY: Pre K and K-5th Grade

+Currently for in-person services, children will worship along with their parents.
+We are looking at mid-August to begin a slow roll out of kids programming on campus.
 We understand the pressure you're feeling with having the kids home for an unknown period of time.
 With that also leads to a question of how to foster their spiritual engagement?
 Don't fret, we have a plan in place.

-We have programming available for students.
-11:30am on Sundays you can view and engage those experiences at Family Ministry Live, on YouTube, and in our Family Ministry Facebook Group.
+We have On-Demand programming available for students.
+8am on Sundays you can view and engage those experiences at Family Ministry Live, on YouTube, and in our Family Ministry Facebook Group.
 Our K-5th graders will experience a live host along with songs, bible teaching, and everything that they're used to...
 ONLY LIVE ONLINE!
 That tablet or device that they may normally play games on is now a chance to hear about the love and hope of Jesus.

-It's being hosted by Becky Bruner, our Family Ministries Director each week at 11:30am on Sundays.
+It's being hosted by Becky Bruner, our Family Ministries Director each week On-Demand available at 8am on Sundays.
 Make sure to click the button above and join.
 We do not want your kids to miss out on a chance to learn about Jesus in a way that is just for them.
 Also, joining that group gives you exclusive access to parenting tips, connecting with our leaders, and learning about more ways to partner in guiding your kids.

 Also, you can access all the wonderful music your kids listen to and love at: Orange Kids Music on Spotify